telstrapurple/DevEvents/readme.md

 This repository is licensed under MIT.

 ### How do I contribute? ###
-Contributing to DevEvents is very easy with the Github markdown editor (you are also welcome to use a standard PR process if you would prefer).
+Contributing to DevEvents is very easy with the GitHub markdown editor (you are also welcome to use a standard PR process if you would prefer).

-To submit a change using Github markdown editor do the following:
+To submit a change using GitHub markdown editor do the following:

-1. First click readme.md in the file list to open it in Github editor
+1. First click readme.md in the file list to open it in GitHub editor
 2. Click the Edit this file pencil icon (top right corner)
 3. Make your changes (check the rules below please)
 4. Select the Create a new branch for this commit and start a pull request option